 If you're not currently employed but are keen to develop your career through a qualification in your chosen area, London Met would be delighted to discuss other courses that may be suitable.
 Please feel free to browse our courses or contact our enquiries team.

 An apprenticeship is a training course delivered by a registered provider that is undertaken whilst you're working.
 You therefore must be employed, with an employment contract, to be an apprentice.

 Apprenticeship courses, known as apprenticeship standards, range from Level 2 (equivalent to GCSE level) to Level 7 (master's level).
-There are in the region of 300 standards available, with the same number also in development.

 Each standard has been developed by industry employer groups to determine the skills they need within their industry area.
 The standard sets out the knowledge, skills and behaviours that must be achieved during the course in order to pass the apprenticeship.

 An apprenticeship provider will deliver the training for your course, which will include all teaching, learning, support and guidance to meet the standard.
 To pass the apprenticeship, every apprentice must undertake an End Point Assessment (EPA).
 This is a final assessment at the end of the course that will determine whether you have met the requirements.
 This is nearly always undertaken by a third party provider, not your training provider.

 London Met is currently running the Teacher Level 6 Apprenticeship.

 To view what apprenticeship standards are available nationally you can visit the Institute for Apprenticeships website.